rich-at-thinkful/slides-engine/slides/node-db-relationships/23-ex-join-query-2/content.md

 # Ex.
 For all orders under $600, get item names with quantity ordered

-Single query using JOIN to acquire precisely the data we need in a consistent format {.smaller style=width:60%}
+Single query using JOIN to acquire precisely the data we need in a consistent format {.smaller}

 <hr />